usccolumbia/materialsatlas/docs/methodology/elasticity.md

 ## Derived elastic properties

-From the elastic tensor defined above, a number of aggregate and derived properties is calculated.
-These properties are all available on the Materials Project webpage and are shown in the Table 1.
-As described above, the elastic tensor is presented in POSCAR-format.
-From the elastic tensor in POSCAR-format, the compliance tensor is calculated and reported.
-Also reported are Voigt, Reuss and Voigt-Reuss-Hill [^2] bounds on the bulk and shear moduli for polycrystalline materials.
-Finally, the elastic anisotropy index [^3] and isotropic Poisson ratio are reported.
+ elastic tensor, Voigt, Reuss and Voigt-Reuss-Hill [^2] bounds on the bulk and shear moduli for polycrystalline materials, the elastic anisotropy index and isotropic Poisson ratio .

 | Property                              | Unit       | Description                                                                                                          | Equation                                                                                                                  |
 | ------------------------------------- | ---------- | -------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |